 When Eve sinned in the Garden of Eden, it wasn't simply because she doubted God's word.
-At the heart of the problem was her belief that she had enough wisdom to decide for herself what was good and right.
+At the heart of the problem was her belief that she had enough wisdom to decide what was good and right for herself.
 She trusted her own judgment.
 When we rely on our own judgment as opposed to trusting God's Word, we open ourselves up to all sorts of problems.

-The story of Saul describes his steps to self-reliance and the tragedy that so quickly follows.
+The story of Saul describes the steps to self-reliance and the tragedy that so quickly follows.
 Samuel anointed Saul as God's king (1 Sam.
 10:1).
-Then he gave Saul specific instructions (1 Sam.
-10:8), but Saul disobeyed.
+Then he gave Saul specific instructions (vs. 8), but Saul disobeyed.

-Read the next part of the story in 1 Samuel 13:1-14.
-What did Saul do that led to his own downfall?
+R lead the next part of the story in 1 Samuel 13:1-14.
+What d lid Sa aul d ot th at led to his ov n downfall?